 Cabinets, Desk, and Closets

 The Carnival Dream balcony cabins feature lots of storage space in the cabinets, desk, and closets.
-The light woods make the cabin feel bright and cheerful--a perfect ambiance for a cruise ship.
+The light woods make the cabin feel bright and cheerful, a perfect ambiance for a cruise ship.

 Sofas in many balcony cabins can be made into a sofa bed.
 This one is very hard, so not too good for napping!
 Having an extra bed can mean that more people (especially kids) can stay in the cabin.

 The baths in all cabins (except suites) have a nice shower, but no tub.
 They also have a magnifying make-up mirror, always a nice touch.
-Although the spa cabins have luxury toiletries, the standard cabins do not, so bring along your own lotion and hair conditioner.
-(Shampoo, shower gel, and soap provided.)Continue to 6 of 7 below.
+Although the spa cabins have luxury toiletries, the standard cabins do not so bring along your own lotion and hair conditioner.
+(Shampoo, shower gel, and soap are provided.)

 The standard balcony cabin has a private balcony with two chairs and a table.
-One of the best cruise experiences is sitting on your own balcony and enjoying the sunrise with a cup of coffee or the sunset with a cold drink.Continue to 7 of 7 below.
+One of the best cruise experiences is sitting on your own balcony and enjoying the sunrise with a cup of coffee or the sunset with a cold drink.

-Snail - Carnival Breeze Balcony Cabin Towel Animal
+Snail Towel Animal

 It just wouldn't be a Carnival cruise ship cabin without nightly towel animals!
 The cabin stewards continue to get more and more creative.